 Making the decision to go to drug or alcohol rehab can definitely be life-changing for an addict.
 But sometimes the understanding of what “rehab” is all about can be distorted by movie plots and celebrity rehab stories.
-So, do you know what an effective substance abuse rehabilitation program like Adult & Teen Challenge is really like?
+So, do you know what an effective substance abuse rehabilitation program is really like?
 There are many myths about drug and alcohol rehabs in Orlando, Florida and other locations.

 While all substance abuse rehabs have a common set of treatments, each rehab is unique.
 Outcomes can be highly influenced mostly by the length of stay in the program.
 Short-term rehabs rarely work.
-The better rehabs will last several months, not a few days, since it requires that long to reteach them truth, positive thinking and motivations toward a successful future.
+The better rehabs will last several months, not a few days, since it requires that long to reteach them to live in truth, thinking positively, and work toward a successful future.

 Each addict has a different life experience with drugs and alcohol.
 What launched the initial use and subsequent addiction can be quite different for each individual.
 So, unraveling it will often take different approaches and some initial counseling.
-Addictions are often triggered by a hurt or a void in the person’s life, so those must be dealt with at the same time or the addiction cannot be solved.
+Addictions are often triggered by an emotional or physical pain, or a void in the person’s life, so those must be dealt with at the same time or the addiction cannot be solved.
 Often called “dual-diagnosis” treatment, this work on the heart and soul is critical, but not a part of the treatment in all rehabs.